 Bursaries will not be granted for late registration fees, application fees, and subject change fees.
-Bursaries for non - accredited programmes will only be considered under exceptional circumstances depending on the need and impact of the program.
+Bursaries for non-accredited programmes will only be considered under exceptional circumstances depending on the need and impact of the program.

-6. Placement (WIL)
+6. Placement (Work-integrated Learning)